isomerpages/govtech-corp/_persona-entry-pages/For Citizens.md

 </div>
 </div>
 <p></p>
-<p></p>
-<p></p>
-<p>1.
-Agile - being prepared to disrupt ourselves, being prepared to think
-twice, think in a different way, and really make those changes on time -</p>
-<p>2.
-Bold in adoptive new solutions.
-“Especially where technology is involved,
-which is possibly ahead of the curve, [or even] possibly ahead of the private sector -</p>
-<p>3.
-Collaborative - What we want to do in GovTech is to leverage on the
-resources that are already available Click <u>here</u> to find out more about GovTech.
-(Link to Who We Are page)</p>
 <h3>Want to know more about life at GovTech and how our teams develop products?
 Check out some of the stories below featuring our very own GovTechies!</h3>
 <p>1. <a href="https://www.tech.gov.sg/media/technews/international-womens-day-2023" class="waffle-rich-text-link" rel="noopener noreferrer nofollow" target="_blank"><u>International Woman’s day: GovTechies talk about switching to tech careers</u></a>
 </p>